|

 - Cable safety device

-device stops the garage door from falling if the cable breaks.
+safety device stops the garage door from falling if the cable

 - Cable stop

-safety device, attached to the end of the cable, that stops it from slipping
+another safety device, attached to the end of the cable, that stops it from

 - Cable